 Australian Library of Things Network

-The aim is for users to be able to hire a tool or gadget they need to use probably only once or twice instead of buying it.
-This saves resources, space, and creates a community of users.
+The aim is for users to be able to hire a tool or gadget they need probably only once or twice instead of buying it.
+This saves resources and space and creates a community of users.
 It’s also great for those who want to donate items they no longer need that would otherwise end up in landfill.
 The Inner West Library of Things in Sydney released an impact report in 2022 that estimates their members have saved $324,000 over three years and prevented 1.5 tonnes of items being sent to landfill!

 Use this map to see if your neighbourhood has a Library of Things.